 2017 sailing race diary

-This year, the Multi50 trimaran and the Mini 6.50 prototype will be sailing the seas in the Arkema colors: expect plenty of passion and sporting action!
+This year, the Mini 6.50 and the Multi50 trimaran will be sailing the seas in the Arkema colors: expect plenty of passion and sporting action!

 Arkema Multi50 trimaran